-Peptic ulcer, known since antiquity, is a disease with chronic development which causes activation and remission periods.
+Peptic ulcer, known since antiquity, is a disease with chronic development that causes activation and remission periods.
 The pathogenesis of peptic ulcer is characterized by the imbalance between the factors that damage the mucosa (such as chloride acid, pepsin, and ulcerogenic drugs) and those which protect it (such as mucosal barrier, prostaglandins, and mucosal secretion) resulting in a lesion on the lining of the upper digestive tract.
-Excessive gastric acid secretion is the crucial factor responsible in the pathogenesis of peptic ulcer disease.
+Excessive gastric acid secretion is the crucial factor responsible for the pathogenesis of peptic ulcer disease.

 Clinical manifestations of peptic ulcer disease are characterized by epigastric discomfort, burning sensation, and severe and continuous pain, which tends to turn worse at night.
 The pain usually affects one to three hours after eating and may be followed by nausea, vomiting, discomfort in the gastrointestinal tract, flatulence, and a significant loss of body weight.

 You need to learn that peptic ulcer disease has been one of the most prevalent diseases in the world, and some of its complications have been the major causes of morbidity and mortality.